 %Additionally, none of the CD8$^+$ DARs were found within an LD block (r$^2$$\geq$0.8) of the psoriasis risk GWAS loci.

-\subsubsection{Integration of H3K27ac ChIPm and ATAC-seq chromatin accessibility profiles}
+\subsection{Integration of H3K27ac ChIPm and ATAC-seq chromatin accessibility profiles}

 After defining the H3K27ac and chromatin accessibility profiles in four psoriasis circulating immune cell types, the next step was to investigate the commonalities in the disease specific changes characterised by the two epigenetic functional approaches.
 The the H3K27ac ChIPm and ATAC-seq differential sites only showed one shared region in CD8$^+$ T cells within an intron of the D-tyrosyl-tRNA deacylase 1 (\textit{DTD1}) gene (Figure).
 This region presented lower levels of H3K27ac (4 patients versus 4 controls) and was less accessible (8 patients and 9 controls) in the psoriasis patients when compared to the healthy controls (Figure).
 This differential region was annotated as an active enhancer according to the CD8$^+$ ChromHMM segmentation map and did not interact with the promoter of any gene according to Hi-C and promoter Hi-C data in total CD8$^+$ cells \parencite{Javierre2016}.
 Conversely, SNPs within this region included a significant eQTL for \textit{DTD1} in whole blood (https://gtexportal.org/home/eqtls).
 This gene has been described to play a role in the initiation of DNA replication and has been associated with aspirine-intolerance in asthmatics \parencite{Pasaje2011}.
 However, no studies have yet highlighted a direct link of this gene with the pathophysiology of chronic inflammatory diseases.